Optimal Control of Multi-Agent Systems with Processing Delays: Introduction

 where $x$ is the global state, $z$ is the regulated output, $y$ is the measured output, $w$ is the exogenous disturbance, and $u$ is the controlled input.
 The decoupled nature of the agents imposes a sparsity structure on the plant.
 Namely, if we partition $x$, $y$, $w$, $u$ each into $N$ pieces corresponding to the $N$ agents, the conformally partitioned state space matrices $A$, $B_1$, $B_2$, $C_2$, $D_{21}$ are block-diagonal.
 The regulated output $z$, however, couples all agents' states and inputs, so in general $C_1$ and $D_{12}$ will be dense.
 The matrix transfer function $(w,u)\to (z,y)$ is a standard four-block plant that takes the form\footnote{In a slight abuse of notation, the vectors $z$, $y$, $w$, and $u$ now refer to the Laplace transforms of the corresponding time-domain signals in \eqref{aggregateddynamics}.}

 where $\Pp_{21}$ and $\Pp_{22}$ are block-diagonal.

+We assume information sharing is mediated by a fixed and known directed graph.
+Specifically, if there is a (possibly multi-hop) directed path from Agent $i$ to Agent $j$, then Agent $j$ can observe the local measurements of Agent $i$ with a delay $\tau$.
+We further assume there are no self-delays, so agents can observe their local measurements instantaneously.

+In practice, our setting corresponds to a network where the chief source of latency is due to processing and transmission delays~\cite[\S1.4]{kurose2021networking} (the encoding, decoding, and transmission of information).
+Therefore, we neglect propagation delays (proportional to distance traveled) and queuing delays (related to network traffic and hops required to reach the destination).

-We assume each agent can instantly communicate its measurements with any agent it can reach, according to a (fixed and known) directed graph.
-However, every transmitted measurement incurs a \emph{processing delay} of $\tau$ seconds (for decoding, computation, and storage) before it may be used.
-We assume $\tau$ is fixed and known, as it is determined by the physical capabilities (e.g., underlying hardware and software) of the individual agents rather than external factors.
+We assume $\tau$ is fixed and known and homogeneous across all communication paths, as it is determined by the physical capabilities (e.g., underlying hardware and software) of the individual agents rather than external factors.
 Thus, Agent~$i$'s feedback policy (in the Laplace domain) is of the form\footnote{There is no loss of generality in assuming a linear control policy; see \cref{sec:lit_review} for details.}

 where the sum is over all agents $j$ for which there is a directed path from $j$ to $i$ in the underlying communication graph.

 Given the four-block plant \eqref{fourblockplant}, the directed communication graph, and the processing delay $\tau$, we study the problem of finding a structured controller that is internally stabilizing and minimizes the $\Htwo$ norm of the closed-loop map $w\to z$.